 Which Expenses Should I Cut When Working From Home?

 Surviving extended remote work may require you to reconsider your expenses.
 Some will be eliminated naturally as you move to your off-site workspace—no need to restock the coffee supply or replace the printer ink.
-However, there are plenty of other strategies you can use to drive down your overhead and maximize profits.
+However, you can use plenty of other strategies to drive down your overhead and maximize profits.

 First, you’ll want to identify any tools or services you subscribe to that overlap in functionality and make cuts there.
 If you recently switched to a cloud-based phone system, you should consider cutting your office phone bill for good.
 After all, cloud-based is more remote-worker friendly than a hard-wired phone set.